 For the conditional generation we keep the framework design similar to unconditional generation.
-The only difference is that we add conditional encoder to process the input text and provide both diffusion model and decoder with its output via cross-attention.
-Implementation details can be found in Appendix \ref{app::details}.
+The only difference is that we add condition encoder to process the input text and provide both diffusion model and decoder with its output via cross-attention.
+We also add classifier-free guidance with coefficient 0.5, because it slightly improves quality.
+Implementation details can be found in Appendix E.